 Thankfully for expat parents, there are a host of attractions in and around Beijing to keep children entertained and interested, with the added benefit of helping them integrate into their new surroundings.

 Popular activities for expat kids include field trips to major attractions such as the Great Wall of China, the Underground City and the Forbidden City.
 Others prefer taking advantage of modern offerings such as the interactive Sony ExploraScience Museum.

 A day out at the Shijingshan Amusement Park is another popular activity for families.
 Themed after Grimms' Fairy Tales, parents will enjoy spotting where many of the park’s characters get their inspiration from, while kids can enjoy riding inside a giant bok choi in the Dream Land section.

 The China Science and Technology Museum is a national tourist attraction, with the famous mirror dome that contains its 360-degree cinema attracting thousands of visitors every year.
 Full of interesting exhibits that educate while entertaining, the museum is great for parents too, who can enjoy the offerings of the main exhibition hall or explore the museum’s scientific amusement park with their children.

-Parents wanting their children to explore nature without heading out of the city have a number of options too.
+Parents wanting their kids to explore nature without heading out of the city have a number of options too.
 The Beihai Park to the northeast of the Forbidden City is perfect for picnics, paddle boat rides and curious exploration through what is one of the largest and most historic gardens in China.
 Milu Park is also popular attraction, housing a selection of endangered species in what used to be imperial hunting grounds.
 The Milu deer is the most popular among these, becoming extinct in China in the 19th century before being reintroduced from Britain in the 1980s.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Beijing.
 Please contact us if you'd like to contribute.